Mabdillahi88/tic_tac_toe/README.md

   ### User login/register page

-   - This area shows the two options 1 and 2.
-   - Option 1 will asking you to log in with correct details.
-   - Option 2 will asking you to register with new username and email address
+ - Users are presented with two options: log in with existing details (Option 1) or register with new username and email address (Option 2).

    User stories covered: 1 and 2